jcq/wedding/src/pages/get-involved/index.md

     - address: |-
         1313 Nicollet Mall
         Minneapolis, MN 55403
-      distance: Minnesota is 16 mi (around 20 minutes sans traffic) from our venue.
+      distance: Minneapolis is 16 mi (around 20 minutes sans traffic) from our venue.
       name: Millennium Hotel
       notes: >-
         A polished business hotel near the convention center with an indoor pool